World Cup 2026: FIFA announces U.S. host cities

 New stadiums were selected in five areas used in 1994.
 AT&T Stadium in Texas replaced Dallas’ Cotton Bowl; SoFi Stadium in Inglewood took over for Pasadena’s Rose Bowl; and Levi’s Stadium instead of Stanford Stadium.

-Met Life Stadium in East Rutherford, New Jersey, and Gillette Stadium in Foxborough, Massachusetts, replaced torn-down stadiums that were adjacent, Giants Stadium and Foxboro Stadium.
+Met Life Stadium in East Rutherford, New Jersey, and Gillette Stadium in Foxborough, Massachusetts, replaced torn-down stadiums that were adjacent to Giants Stadium and Foxboro Stadium.

 Chicago, which hosted the 1994 opener at Soldier Field, refused to bid, citing FIFA’s economic demands.